StreamFinance-Protocol/klyra-docs/docs/examples/server.md

 ---

 # Server Example
 Learn how to implement the KlyraSDK on a backend server.
-For this example we will use a prexisting [Express](https://expressjs.com/) server template and work from there.
-The example will go thorugh the following steps:
+For this example we will use a preexisting [Express](https://expressjs.com/) server template and work from there.
+The example will go through the following steps:
 - **Installation**: Installing the KlyraSDK
 - **Initialization**: Configuring and initializing the KlyraSDK and the Express server
 - **Creating Endpoints**: Creating controllers and routes for specific endpoints